Director & Officer Liability Advisory

 The protection afforded by Directors and Officers (D&O) insurance is unique compared to standard liability insurance policies:

-In a nutshell, a D&O policy might not provide direct defence to an insured director or officer, but it does offer a framework for compensating valid defence expenses.
-It’s pivotal for the insured party to be conversant with their policy details and perhaps consult legal counsel to ensure they’re leveraging their coverage effectively.
+In summary, a D&O policy might not provide direct defence to an insured director or officer, but it does offer a framework for compensating valid defence expenses.
+It's pivotal for the insured party to be conversant with their policy details and consult legal counsel to ensure they're leveraging their coverage effectively.

 Organizational structures may differ across companies, but one common feature is the presence of a board of directors.
 This board is the ultimate authority for the corporation, responsible for its management and decision-making.
 Directors, with this power, also shoulder potential liabilities.
 They can delegate specific tasks to officers, management, and employees but continue to supervise the organization as a whole.